Pakistan bombs militant hideouts in tribal area after Taliban attacks

-MIRANSHAH/PESHAWAR, Pakistan Pakistani fighter jets and helicopters attacked suspected Taliban hideouts in a tribal area on the Afghan border on Tuesday, killing up to 40 people, military sources and residents said, after a wave of insurgent attacks against security forces.
+PESHAWAR/DERA ISMAIL KHAN, Pakistan P akistan fighter jets bombed suspected Taliban hideouts in a tribal area on the Afghan border on Tuesday killing at least 15 people, military sources and residents said, after a wave of insurgent attacks against security forces.

-It was the first time the air force has resorted to fighter jets in the volatile region since it struck a ceasefire agreement with local Taliban chiefs in 2007.
-Air strikes also hit the nearby tribal region of Kurram.
+It was the first time the air force has resorted to aerial strikes in the volatile region since it struck a ceasefire agreement with local Taliban chiefs in 2007.
+Aerial strikes also took place in the nearby tribal region of Kurram.

 "Can you hear the noise of the gunships?
 They are just over our heads," resident Haji Jamaludin told Reuters by telephone.
 "Everyone in the village is running around with children and women looking for a safe place to hide."